 The components of Financial Statements are the building blocks that together form the Financial Statements and helps in understanding the financial health of the business. and consist of Income Statement, Balance Sheet, Cash Flow Statement and Shareholders Equity Statement.
 Each component serves a purpose and helps in understanding the financial affairs of the business in a summarized fashion.

 #1 – Balance Sheet

-Balance Sheet reports the financial position of the business at a particular point of time.
+Balance Sheet reports the financial position of the business at a particular point in time.
 It is also known as the Statement of Financial Position or Statement of Financial Condition or Position Statement.

-It shows the Assets owned by the business on one side and sources of funds used by the business to own such assets in the form of Capital contribution and liabilities incurred by the business on the other side.
-In nutshell, Balance Sheet shows how the money has been made available to the business of the company and how the money is employed by the company.
+It shows the Assets owned by the business on one side and sources of funds used by the business to hold such assets in the form of Capital contribution and liabilities incurred by the business on the other side.
+In a nutshell, the Balance Sheet shows how the money has been made available to the business of the company and how the company employs the money.

 These are the resources controlled by the business.
-They can take the form of Tangible Asset or Intangible Assets and can also be classified on the basis of Current Assets (which are to be converted into cash within a year) and Non-Current Assets (which are not converted into cash within a year).
+They can take the form of Tangible Asset or Intangible Assets and can also be classified based on Current Assets (which are to be converted into cash within a year) and Non-Current Assets (which are not converted into cash within a year).

 For each transaction in the Balance Sheet, the fundamental accounting equation holds:

 The Income Statement reports the financial performance of the business over some time and comprise of Revenue (which comprise of all cash inflows from the manufacturing of goods and rendering of services), Expenses (which comprise of all cash outflows incurred in the manufacturing of goods and rendering of services) and also comprise of all gains and losses which are not attributable in the ordinary course of business.
 Excess of Revenues over Expenses result in Profit and vice versa, resulting in Loss for the business during that period.